dHughes97/2143-DeltonH-OOP/Assignments/OOP_Primer/README.md

 #### Object
-**Defintion:**the things you think about first in designing a program and they are also the units of code that are eventually derived from the process
+**Defintion:** The things you think about first in designing a program and they are also the units of code that are eventually derived from the process
 ```
 #include <iostream>